 Such a mechanical trading system is good for those who have no patience and knowledge for analyzing the markets and locating the trade setups based on the technical analysis or candlestick signals.
 It just tells them to enter a market or stay out.
-Therefore, sometimes it can have a very low success rate specially in some months because the markets conditions change and a mechanical trading system can’t be used as reliable tool to trade any market any time.
+Therefore, sometimes it can have a very low success rate, specially in some months because markets’ conditions change and a mechanical trading system can’t be used as a reliable tool to trade any market any time.
 This is what you have to note if you want to use such trading systems.

 The reason I am sharing this system here is that some people always ask about it.
 This system has been introduced to Forex traders as an ultimate trading system that makes money for them consistently.
 I just want to clarify that it is not the Holy Grail, and because it is mechanical, it can generate consecutive losses sometimes.